0xsp-SRD/mortar/README.md

 ```
 # Compiling the Loader (windows only)
-the project has been coded using FPC(Free Pascal), the compiling procedures are straightforward by downloading and installing Lazarus IDE (https://www.lazarus-ide.org/index.php?page=downloads) and navigate into file > open  -> Run -> build
+the project has been coded using FPC(Free Pascal), the compiling procedures are straightforward by downloading and installing Lazarus IDE (https://www.lazarus-ide.org/index.php?page=downloads).

 # Compiling Encryptor(Linux/BSD/Arm/MacOS//windows)